wavemaker/docs/learn/design-system/overview.md

 **Easy Preview & Testing**: WaveMaker lets you preview token changes in real time, so you see exactly how updates look before saving.
 For example, change a button’s corner radius token from 4px to 12px, preview it live, and then confirm to apply across the app.

+## How It Ties Into WaveMaker

+WaveMaker brings the Design System concept into a practical, visual environment.
+Here’s how it fits together:

+1. **Design Phase – Figma**: Designers define the base tokens (colors, fonts, spacing).

+2. **Automation – AutoCode Plugin**: The plugin extracts tokens from Figma and converts them into JSON format.

+3. **Styling – WaveMaker Style Workspace**: Developers import and manage these tokens visually.
+Changes can be previewed live before applying globally.

+4. **Application – Live App UI**: Once confirmed, tokens automatically update all components using them.
+This eliminates manual CSS edits or repetitive UI updates.

 ## Good to know

-What is the role of Amazon Style Dictionary in the Wavemaker design token system?
+What is the role of Amazon Style Dictionary in the WaveMaker design token system?

 Platform-Agnostic Tokens → Platform-Specific Output